These roasted gold potatoes are crispy on the outside, soft and tender on the inside. Make this recipe for the perfect oven roasted potatoes!

 These couldn’t be easier to make and the result is a crowd pleasing, easy potato side dish!

 Need a change from serving french fries, tater tots, and mashed potatoes?
-These roasted potatoes are golden brown, crispy on the outside, with fluffy, tender potato insides that are just perfection.
+These roasted potatoes are golden brown, crispy on the outside, with fluffy, tender potato insides that are just perfection, like my hasselback potatoes.

 Best potatoes for oven roasting